danmills0/danmills0.github.io/_posts/2026-04-11-dragged-up-proppa.md

 his time at school with anything but rose tinted glasses.
 The central portion of the book is the most vivid, telling the story of his discrimination while in london, his travels around the world, and his and his future wife's love story.
-For me the most thought provoking portion is the last section.

-A lot of ground is covered in a relatively small number of pages at end of the book, but I'll focus on some critiques the author makes which stuck with me.
-Fallow's most interesting critique is of the dependence of some sections of society on the state.
+A lot of ground is covered in a relatively small number of pages at end of the book.
+Fallow critiques the dependence of some sections of society on the state.
 He takes issue, for example, with the provision of methadone by the state to treat opioid misuse, and with how little extra can be gained financially from working versus claiming benefits.
-This is of course extremely subtle.
+These are relatively uncreative points and these arguments have been had publicly many times.
-Are drug addicts not more likely to quit if they receive opioids from the state rather than drug dealers who profit from their addiction?
-How much poorer should you be if you lose your job, particularly if it is of no fault of your own?
-These are arguments which will not be resolved easily but Fallow does well at articulating his point, in particular that this has a disproportionate affect in the north where wages are low.
+If you're end goal is to reduce opioid dependency, are addicts not more likely to quit if they receive opioids from the state rather than drug dealers who profit from their addiction?
+Fallow suggests that state dependency has a disproportionate affect in the north where wages are low and I would have liked to have seen this point fleshed out.
+Overall, his claims are not well supported by statistics.
+A lot of these points are also weakened by his earlier admission that his first child and their mother were supported by the state while he was away.

 This point feeds into a wider point that people do not take responsibility for their actions as they did in the past.
 He also criticises what might sometimes be called the 'virtue signalling' of those working in food banks in particular, believing that doing so supports an institution which should not exist.
-Interestingly these are similar points to those arrived at in [Poverty Safari](https://www.goodreads.com/book/show/36317638-poverty-safari?from_search=true&from_srp=true&qid=rTUUmRT33n&rank=1), another exceptional book by a working class author, in that occasion from Scotland.
+Interestingly these are both similar points to those arrived at in [Poverty Safari](https://www.goodreads.com/book/show/36317638-poverty-safari?from_search=true&from_srp=true&qid=rTUUmRT33n&rank=1), another exceptional book by a working class author, in that occasion from Scotland.
 This is another example of the small c conservatism of the working class which, while extensively written about now, was forgotten about for some time.